When a woman makes a statement she discovers her voice and capacity for thought leadership.

 So how can a woman find her voice on policy?
 What do you discuss at Policy Circle meetings?
 Who writes the Policy Briefs and how often are they updated?
 Read below for some frequently asked questions about the “Year of Conversation” curriculum and more …

 Like the books at your book club meeting, Policy Briefs are the heart of every Circle meeting.
-Members read a brief ahead of time and come prepared to discuss.
+Members read one of the 23 briefs available ahead of time and come prepared to discuss.